 Unfortunately, Aprilia wasn’t included on the latest Consumer Reports customer satisfaction survey that ranked motorcycle manufacturers in terms of reliability and build quality, based on the testimony of over 11,000 motorcyclists riding over 12,000 motorcycle models over a 12 month period.
 Since Aprilia wasn’t included, the only way we can assess the reliability of their products is through anecdotal evidence and the amount of recalls issued over a past number of years.
 Generally, most riders have a favorable review of modern Aprilia’s reliability, with only minor issues reported.

 In terms of recalls, Aprilia scores remarkably well.
 Since the company changed hands on New Years’ Eve 2004, the manufacturer has only issued 10 recalls between then and now.
-In the same time period, BMW Motorrad issued 60 recalls, Ducati issued 49, and Triumph issued 39, so Aprilia’s 10 is very low – tough it must be noted that Aprilia’s US sales figures are much lower than BMW, Triumph and Ducati’s figures.
+In the same time period, BMW Motorrad issued 60 recalls, Ducati issued 49, and Triumph issued 39, so Aprilia’s 10 is very low – though it must be noted that Aprilia’s US sales figures are much lower than BMW, Triumph and Ducati’s figures.
 The largest of these recalls concerned 1,856 units, taking place in December 2017 and it technically wasn’t an Aprilia fault – it was a failure on master cylinders manufactured by Brembo and it affected a wide range of models from numerous manufacturers.
 The largest Aprilia recall that was an official Aprilia fault came in 2009 and affected 1,260 Scarabeo 200 motorcycles thanks to an incorrectly set carburetor float, which caused problems with the float needle that led to fuel flooding, poor performance and starting issues.
 Dealers corrected the problem for affected customers free of charge.
 With that in mind, it’s fair to say that Aprilia motorcycles are generally reliable.